dermawas/notes-site/_posts/2025-10-29-selling-land-safely-lessons-from-a-22-hectare-experience.md

 description: "Reflections and practical advice after more than a decade trying to sell a 22-hectare land in West Java."
 image: /assets/images/safe-land-sale-flow.png  # for OG/social preview
 layout: single
-# (No header image to avoid cropping a tall diagram)
 ---

 ### TL;DR — Safe Land Sale Flow (Click to Enlarge)